 |FX Conversion Fee||Offers accounts in USD, only||Offers accounts in USD, GBP and EUR||Offers accounts in 14 base currencies incl.
 USD, GBP, EUR||Offers accounts in USD, GBP, EUR, CHF||Offers accounts in 6 base currencies, including USD, GBP and EUR|

-There are some other administrative charges to consider and keeping on top of these can help you not to pay unnecessary charges.
+There are some other administrative charges to consider and keeping on top of them can help you avoid paying unnecessary charges.
 Account inactivity fees some brokers charge can, for example, be worked around.
 At Plus500, you can avoid the charge simply by logging on.

 Cost isn’t everything.
 Some brokers offer exceptional research, which can help you improve your trading.
 Trying out the demo accounts of the different platforms is recommended.
 That way, you can filter through the candidates to find the best broker in your price range.

-Sainsbury’s has strong brand recognition and loyalty and, despite a few slip-ups, has typically been one of the pioneers in its sector regarding ethical practices.
+In many regards, Sainsbury has been leading the way.
+Despite a few slip-ups, the firm has strong brand recognition and customer loyalty and has typically been one of the pioneers in its sector regarding ethical practices.

 Until 2017, Sainsbury’s was the world’s largest retailer of Fairtrade products.
-Its commitment and understanding of programs that support producers, particularly in developing countries, led to it challenging the orthodoxy in that year and setting up its own version of the program entitled ‘Fairly Traded’.
+Its commitment and understanding of programs that support producers, particularly in developing countries, continues with the firm setting up its version of the program entitled ‘Fairly Traded’.

-Sainsbury’s has committed to investing £1bn over 20 years on a program of green initiatives, which target becoming a net-zero business across its own operations by 2040.
-This aligns it to the highest ambitions of the Paris Climate Change Agreement and would see it achieve its target 10 years ahead of the UK Government’s own target.
+Sainsbury’s has committed to investing £1bn over 20 years on a program of green initiatives, which target becoming a net-zero business across its operations by 2040.
+This aligns it with the highest ambitions of the Paris Climate Change Agreement and would see it achieve its target ten years ahead of the UK Government’s target.